-Flight ST30, the second commercial mission from Vostochny Cosmodrome performed by Arianespace and its Starsem affiliate, will put 36 of OneWeb's satellites into a near-polar orbit at an altitude of 450 kilometers.
+Flight ST31, the third commercial mission from Vostochny Cosmodrome performed by Arianespace and its Starsem affiliate, will put 36 of OneWeb's satellites into a near-polar orbit at an altitude of 450 kilometers.
 After separation, the satellites will raise themselves to their operational orbit.

 The first six OneWeb satellites were successfully orbited by Arianespace on Soyuz Flight VS21 from French Guiana on February 27, 2019.
 On February 7, 2020, Arianespace and its Starsem affiliate successfully launched 34 OneWeb satellites from Baikonur Cosmodrome on Soyuz Flight ST27.
 On March 21, 2020, the team successfully delivered an additional 34 satellites into orbit on Soyuz Flight ST28.
 On December 18, 2020, the first Soyuz from Vostochny successfully placed in orbit 36 satellites on Flight ST29.
+On March 25, 2021, the second Soyuz from Vostochny successfully placed in orbit 36 satellites on Flight ST30.